korzan-og/quickstart-streaming-agents/LAB2-Walkthrough.md

 ### Step 2: Deploy Infrastructure

-Use the setup script to automatically deploy Lab2 infrastructure:
+Use the setup script and select "Lab2" when prompted to automatically deploy Lab2 infrastructure:

 ```bash
 uv run deploy